ampresent/e-ink-colorschemes/README.md

 ## Purpose of Color Schemes

-E - ink displays, especially those with low color depth, often face chalenges in distingushing colors.
+E-ink displays, especially those with low color depth, often face chalenges in distingushing colors.
 The color schemes in this repository are carefully crafted to address these issues.
 They aim to:

 **Enhance Color Contrast**: Make text and images more distinguishable, which is crucial for reading and viewing content.

 **Optimize Color Representation**: Although the number of colors is limited, the schemes try to map the available colors in a way that closely mimics the original appearance of the content.

+**Reduce Color Jitter**: Monitors use lazy refreshing.
+It tricks our brains and eyes, trading display quality for stable rates.
+But it fails with too many dark areas and causing color jitter.

 ## How to Use